maazmmd/NodeMail/README.md

 Below Documentation is for Developer/Person Configuring/ structure changes - if any configuration changes
 ## Usage & Requirements

 ### Requirements
-#### Machine showed to connected to Internet
+#### Machine showed to connected to Internet(Good if no firewall settings are enabled).
 #### Node JS Should be installed in Machine

 ### Usage
 Extract zip File in D:\ drive.
 After extraction of .zip file.
 Go through MailConfig.xml and enter SMTP Details and other necessary details.
-Run the bat File present in projectSmileAPI Folder.
+Run the bat File present in root Folder.

-## Status.txt File is the log file, prints success and failure
+## Status.txt File is the log file, prints success and failure  @ToDo

 ### Measures to take care

-#### System should be connected to Internet (Good if no firewall settings are enabled).
 #### FileName convention of Attahment
    MOJO123456;emailid@abcd.com.pdf
 #### Folder Structure